UK's daily COVID-19 death toll falls to 17, a six-month low | Health

 Figures showed 17 people had died within 28 days of having received a positive test for the disease, and that deaths in the last seven days were down 42% on the week before.
 While deaths have dropped sharply in recent weeks, daily new cases have remained steady at around 5,000 to 6,000 this month.
 The data showed 5,342 new cases were recorded on Monday.
 The seven-day figure was down 4.7%.

-Britain has the fifth worst death rate in the world at 126,155 but a fast start to the vaccine rollout has helped it recover from an aggressive second wave of the pandemic.
+Britain has the fifth highest number of deaths in the world from COVID at 126,172.
+But a fast start to the vaccine rollout has helped it recover from an aggressive second wave of the pandemic.
 The official data showed 28 million people had received their first dose, well over half the population, and 2.3 million had received their second.

-Also Read: Britain will iron out technical issues with EU, says PM Johnson
+Just over 367,000 first doses were given out in the last 24 hours, down from the record 752,308 given the day before.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)